+School Learner Outcomes - HOMESTUDY K-12 PATHWAY

-Homestudy Schoolwide Learner Outcome NAVIGATORS Students are navigators of the digital world who are proficient in the use of technology, media, and online resources.
-PERSONALIZED LEARNERS Students are personalized learners who can set attainable goals to achieve academic success.
-INDEPENDENT CRITICAL THINKERS Students are independent critical thinkers who can problem solve, take ownership and apply their knowledge to a variety of problems.
-RESPONSIBLE CITIZENS Students are responsible citizens who demonstrate integrity and respect while actively seeking knowledge of local and global issues.
-EFFECTIVE COMMUNICATORS Students are effective communicators who can thoughtfully articulate their thinking with confidence while collaborating with peers.
+- NAVIGATORS OF THE DIGITAL WORLD - Students will demonstrate proficiency in utilizing technology, media, and online resources effectively and responsibly. - SELF-DIRECTED AND MOTIVATED - Students will set attainable goals to actively engage and succeed academically. - PERSONALIZED LEARNERS - Students will thrive in the style of education that best fits their individual needs. - INDEPENDENT CRITICAL THINKERS - Students will develop problem-solving skills, take ownership of their learning, and apply their knowledge to diverse challenges - RESPONSIBLE CITIZENS - Students will demonstrate integrity and respect as they engage with and seek to understand both local and global issues. - EFFECTIVE COMMUNICATORS - Students will confidently and thoughtfully express their ideas while collaborating effectively with peers.

+With an emphasis on curiosity, empathy, integrity, optimism, perseverance, self-confidence, self-control

+School Learning Outcomes - SITE-BASED HYBRID H. S. PATHWAY

+COMMUNICATION

+• Students will engage in constructive, critical conversations by listening, responding, questioning, and conveying ideas in diverse settings.

+COLLABORATION

-CCPA Schoolwide Learner Outcome COMMUNICATION Students will engage in constructive, critical conversations by listening, responding, questioning, and conveying ideas in diverse settings.
-COLLABORATION Students will engage with fellow classmates, and staff, and consult with community experts to increase innovation and achieve a common goal through shared responsibility.
-CRITICAL THINKING Students will engage in conceptualizing, analyzing, and synthesizing to draw conclusions.
-CREATIVITY Students will move beyond comprehension to innovate in and outside the classroom.
+Students will engage with fellow classmates, and staff and consult with community experts to increase innovation and to achieve a common goal through shared responsibility.

+CRITICAL THINKING

+Students will engage in conceptualizing, analyzing, and synthesizing to draw conclusions.

+CREATIVITY

+Students will move beyond comprehension to innovate in and outside the classroom.

+With an emphasis on curiosity, empathy, integrity, optimism, perseverance, self-confidence, self-control